NicolaTamanini/NicolaTamanini.github.io/CV.md

 My higher education consists in a BSc in physics (2008) and an MSc in theoretical and computational physics (2010) from the University of Trento (Italy), completed by a PhD in applied mathematics (2014) at University College London (UK).
 Throughout my MSc and PhD I mainly studied different theoretical and mathematical aspects of alternative theories of gravity and cosmology.
 In 2014 I started my first postdoc position at the Institut de Physique Théorique at CEA Saclay (France), where I worked on physical cosmology and started research on gravitational waves, joining the LISA Consortium.
 In 2017 I moved for my second postdoc position to the Max Planck Institute for Gravitational Physics (Albert Einstein Institute) in Potsdam (Germany), where I joined the LIGO Scientific Collaboration and focused my research on different cosmological and astrophysical applications of gravitational wave astronomy.
 From 2021 I am a CNRS Directeur de Recherche at the Laboratoire des 2 Infinis à Toulouse (France), where I divide my research time working for both LISA and the Virgo Collaboration.

+### Refereed journals

+1. Physical Review Letters (PRL)

+1. Physical Review D (PRD)

+1. Monthly Notices of the Royal Astronomical Society (MNRAS)

+1. Journal of Cosmology and Astroparrticle Physics (JCAP)

+1. Physics of the Dark Universe

+1. European Physical Journal C (EPJC)

+1. General Relativity and Gravitation (GERG)

+1. International Journal of Modern Physics D (IJMPD)

+1. Modern Physics Letters A

+1. Gravitation and Cosmology

+1. International Journal of Geometrical Methods in Modern Physics

+1. Astrophysics and Space Science

+1. Advances in High Energy Physics

+1. The Astrophysical Journal

 ### Travel research grants

 - STSM from the COST action GWverse for a two-week visit to E. M. Rossi (Leiden Observatory) in 2019 [€2000]